-Alkaline pretreatment of PO balls
+Alkaline pretreatment of extracted PO balls

-The alkaline pretreatment was adopted in this work and NaOH was chosen as alkaline reagent, being one of the most efficient in the delignification,29 and the influence of the most relevant parameters (temperature and NaOH concentration) was investigated.
-At the end of each run, the biomass solubilization and the amount of cellulose, hemicellulose (xylan and arabinan), lignin and ash in PER was determined (Table S2).
-Figure 2 shows the trends of the removal of cellulose, hemicellulose and lignin together with the recovery of AIL as a function of NaOH concentration and temperature.
+The alkaline pretreatment was adopted in this work and NaOH was chosen as alkaline reagent, being one of the most efficient in the delignification,45 and the influence of the most relevant parameters (temperature and NaOH concentration) was investigated.
+At the end of each run, the biomass solubilization and the amount of cellulose, hemicellulose (xylan and arabinan), lignin and ash in PER was determined (Table S4).
+Figure 4 shows the trends of the removal of cellulose, hemicellulose and lignin together with the recovery of AIL as a function of NaOH concentration and temperature.